Check Availability

 • MealsBLD

-The flight to Lukla from Kathmandu is mesmerising.
+The flight to Lukla from Kathmandu is mesmerizing.
 Langtang, Ganesh, and Jugal range from the plane that appears as you fly past Kathmandu.
 Some glimpses of Everest become visible from the flight on a clear weather day.

 As the plane approaches the Lukla airport, the airport and surrounding prospects amaze you.
 Called the gateway to Everest, the pristine landscape of the Everest region unfolds from Lukla.